 Whole of life insurance provides lifelong coverage.
 It is valid until you die, and never expires as long as you continue paying your premiums.
 It works differently to typical 'insurance' and is actually defined as 'assurance', something that is assured to happen - in this instance, death.

 This one's easy!
-Click here to get yourself a free term life insurance quote.
+Click the button bellow to get yourself a free term life insurance quote.

 Life insurance is a type of insurance policy that pays out a lump sum of money to your family & dependents in the event of your death.